wmontwe/gradle-witness/README.md

 At this point, running `gradle build` will first verify that all of the listed dependencies have the specified sha256sums.
 If there's a mismatch, the build is aborted.
 If the remote repository is later compromised, an attacker won't be able to undetectably modify these artifacts.

+If needed `includedConfigurations` will add additional configurations like `testCompile` or `androidTestCompile` to dependency verificaiton.

 ## Using Witness